 2.2.4 Fire Control Station Manager to assure competencies of staff in the use of new technologies.
 2.3.Expand the skills and knowledge of operational staff at specialist stations through accredited qualification.
 To ensure effective operational response to high impact incidents identified by NSRA and local community risk register 2.3.1 Completion of bespoke specialist training courses outlined in IRMP PID phase 1.
-SM BALDWIN April - June Station 50 - St Helens.
+SM Ops Assurance April - June Station 50 - St Helens.
 All staff are to receive enhanced specialist Hazardous material training from external training provider Tactical Hazmat.
-Three courses have been confirmed and will take place on the following dates - 19 - 20 May 2023, 3 - 4 June 2023 and 24 - 25 July 2023 Station 25 - Bespoke Marine Specialist Course cohorts have begun to attend Fire Service College.
-15 personnel across Wallasey and Crosby have attended on May 16 to 18 with further 2 Courses scheduled for 27 to 29 June and 17 to 20 July.
+Three courses have been confirmed and will take place on the following dates - 19 th - 20 th May 2023, 3 th - 4 th June 2023 and 24 th - 25 th July 2023 Station 25 - Bespoke Marine Specialist Course cohorts have begun to attend Fire Service College.
+15 personnel across Wallasey and Crosby have attended on May 16 th to 18 th with further 2 Courses scheduled for 27 th to 29 th June and 17 th to 20 th July.
 Full Evaluation of Course will follow.
 Station 22 and 32 - Due to staff turnover return of Wildfire bespoke training being explored.
 After evaluation the next course would include practical elements at Formby Pine Woods and Bidston Hill.
-This is being led by SM Kellaway and SM McManus.
+This is being led by SM's at Heswall and Fornby Fire Stations.
 July- September Station 50 - Three full HAZMAT bespoke courses have now taken place.
 Feedback from crews has begun to be collated.
 Station 25 - A total of 45 Operational Personnel have completed a bespoke Marine Ship Firefighting Course at the Fire Service College, receiving a Certificate of Achievement.
 This has been well received by Operational Crews, a full evaluation will take place.
-Training needs analysis has been complete inline with Workforce Planning for future cohorts to attend FSC.
+Training needs analysis has been complete in line with Workforce Planning for future cohorts to attend FSC.
+Complete Compicie

 2.3.2 Review of PPE and April - June equipment at all Specialist Marine - Equipment review has begun alongside Operational Stations in line with IRMP Equipment, via ship familiarisation visits and through staff PID Phase 2. engagement a range of specialist equipment has been identified.
-Further meetings in coming weeks with SM Broadley.
-Hazmat - Review of equipment to be carried out alongside Operational Equipment and EA.
-July- September Station 25 - A range of identified Marine Equipment has been identified, purchased for trial: - 38mm Hose - Dedicated Branch - Piercing Lance - Dividing Breeching and Hose Adapters - Purpose Made Marine Fire Fighting Bag - Obelisk - Motorola Comms - Wayfinder Lines Working alongside Health and Safety Manager Josh Griffin at Camel Lairds to test Pumping Distance/Pressure is suitable.
+TID THUSE 2.
+Further meetings in coming weeks with SM Operational Equipment Hazmat - Review of equipment to be carried out alongside Operational Equipment and EA.
+July- September Station 25 - A range of identified Marine Equipment has been identified, purchased for trial: - 38mm Hose - Dedicated Branch - Piercing Lance - Dividing Breeching and Hose Adapters - Purpose Made Marine Fire Fighting Bag - Obelisk - Motorola Comms - Wayfinder Lines Working alongside Health and Safety Manager at Camel Lairds to test Pumping Distance/Pressure is suitable.
 A practical demo of a Hydropen is being scheduled at Peel Ports, this would be the first acquired within the UK.
-Hazmat - Workshops have taken place including Hazmat Lead, SM for STN 50, Station personnel, Ops Equipment and Fire Control to look at mobilisation and equipment carried on the
+Hazmat - Workshops have taken place including Hazmat Lead, SM for STN 50, Station personnel, Ops Equipment and Fire Control to look at mobilisation and equipment carried on the HMEPU.
+A briefing report will be prepared for AM Operational Response with recommendations for CRMP planning for 24-27.
+October - December Wallasey - Marine - equipment below has been acquired and due to be placed across appliances at Wallasey, Crosby and on 1 1 2 1 2 post 2 1 2 1 2 1 2 1 2 1 2 1 2 1 2 1 2 1 2